rafgarciaa/ReactiveAnalytics/README.md

 - Make sure the `Sandbox testing` Toggle on the bottom left hand side of the screen is set to on
 - Navigate to the `API Tokens` tab on the top left handside of the screen
 - Copy the Publishable Token

+Note, rate limiting with a free IEX account token can cause failed API calls

 ## Generate schema and typings